alialkhatib/alialkhatib.github.io/_posts/2012-11-13-pruning-old-twitter-users.md

 <div>
   <blockquote class="twitter-tweet">
     <p>
-      What&#8217;s the best way to do a Twitter clean-up of who you follow?
+      What's the best way to do a Twitter clean-up of who you follow?
 Need to remove dups/junk accounts/dead accts, etc.
     </p>

     <p>